colinrmeyer/enthalpy-fringe/README.md

 # enthalpy-fringe
-Ongoing project to write an enthalpy model for frozen fringe
+An enthalpy model for frozen fringe